ar-/gdroidclient/README.md

 # What is this app

 G-Droid can browse the free F-Droid app-repository.
 It is an alternative client to the F-Droid client.
+You can follow the project website for some updates on [Mastodon](https://mastodon.technology/invite/DYmzCBER).

 # Screenshots